General debate of the eightieth session of the United Nations General Assembly: United States

-US President Donald Trump urged for an immediate cessation of hostilities in Gaza during the United Nations General Assembly (UNGA).
+US President Donald Trump urged for an immediate cessation of hostilities in Gaza during the United Nations General Assembly.
 However, he expressed his belief that the acknowledgment of a Palestinian state by various Western nations was a reward for Hamas.
 He advocated that the release of Israeli captives was important in order to end the conflict.

 Following Trump's address, the leaders of two prominent Muslim nations, Indonesian President Prabowo Subianto and Turkish President Recep Tayyip Erdogan, spoke at the General Assembly.
 Subianto remarked, "No nation can subjugate the entire human race," adding, "While we may appear weak as individuals, our collective sense of injustice will empower us as a formidable force to confront it."
 Erdogan stated that there were individuals complicit with Israeli Prime Minister Benjamin Netanyahu who remained silent in the face of his acts of brutality.

 Speaking schedule

 Since 1955, Brazil and the United States have been the first and second countries to speak.
 Other countries follow according to a speaking schedule issued by the Secretariat.

 The list of speakers is published and updated daily in the Journal of the United Nations, and on the general debate website.